CloudyUnity/High5ive/README.md

 - Constant (final) variables use CONSTANT_SNAKE_CASE.
 - Non-constant but static/gloabl variables use "s_StaticCase".
 - Any classes that are acting as structs should have their identifier appended with "Type".
 See GameObjectClass.TransformType.
+- All classes should have their identifier appended with "Class".
 - All interfaces and interface methods should start with "I".
 - There should be no global variables if possible "Excluding the class instances created in Main".
 - Keep stuff private whenever possible.
 The codebase should generally only talk in one direction.